Kieran-Tahir/introducing-data/README.md

 # `Introducing Data!`

+## Setup

+- Clone the repo onto your machine by opening the terminal at your workspace folder and typing `git clone` followed the 'SSH key'.
+- Create a new branch with `git checkout -b YOUR_NAME`
+- Open the repo with `code .`
+- Open this readme file in VS Code and click `ctrl+shft+v`.
+This file will open in PREVIEW mode and will be a whole lot nicer to read...💥
+- Enter the following commands in your terminal to get this app up and running...

+  #### `npm install`
+  #### `npm install react`
+  #### `npm install sass`
+  #### `npm start`

+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser. 🤙 <br>

+## Overview

-This repo is designed to help you learn how about processing data in React in 4 stages:
+This repo is designed to help you learn how to integrate a database into your react-app in 4 stages:
 1. Hard-code your data
 2. Make an array of objects that stores your data
 3. Move your data into a seperate file and display it using the Array.map() method
 4. Set up 'local storage' using Dexie.

-## Starting out...

-Before you get started, have a read of this article that answers the fundamental question: [What is data?](https://www.webopedia.com/definitions/data/)
+Have a read of this article that answers the fundamental question: [What is data?](https://www.webopedia.com/definitions/data/)
-Now open this readme file in VS Code and click ctrl+shft+v.
-This file will open in PREVIEW mode and will be a whole lot nicer to read...💥

 In this exercise you are going to be building an app that displays a list of Sprints on the screen.